brapifra/vscode-phpserver/README.md

 * `phpserver.port`: Server Port Number (Default: 3000)
 * `phpserver.relativePath`: Path relative to project (In case that you want to serve a different folder than workspace, Default: "")
-* `phpserver.browser`: Select the browser that will open localhost (Default: "firefox", Options: "chrome, firefox, edge, ''").
+* `phpserver.browser`: Select the browser that will open localhost (Default: "firefox", Options: "chrome, firefox, edge, ''")
-* `phpserver.ip`: Server IP ('localhost', '0.0.0.0', ...).
+* `phpserver.ip`: Server IP ('localhost', '0.0.0.0', ...)
+* `phpserver.router`: Specify the location of your custom router script ('router.php', '/home/user/router.php'...)

 ## Release Notes
+### 2.1.0
+* Custom router script option added
 ### 2.0.1
 * Browser is opened every time server is started
 * Settings' changes are applied without restart the VScode editor